JBEI/edd/README.md

 ### Running EDD
 This section is a quick reference for commonly helpful commands for running / developing EDD.
-Many of them use docker-compose and other related Docker tools that aren't fully documented here.
+Many of them use Docker Compose and other related Docker tools that aren't fully documented here.

 * Docker services
   `docker-compose` is the recommended tool for controlling EDD services. `docker-compose.yml`